 Apolloni Vineyards, further north and back on Route 6, also crafts pinot noir, as well as traditional Italian wines bursting with flavor.

-To the southwest, the 34-acre Shafer Vineyard Cellars serves French and German varietals in a relaxing tasting room.
-Also on-site, Miki’s Christmas Shop sells authentic German holiday souvenirs like music boxes and nutcrackers, which go great with their Holiday Magic rosé blend.
+To the southwest, the 34-acre Risdall Ranch Winery serves French and German varietals in a relaxing tasting room.
+Also on-site and open year-round, the Christmas Store sells authentic German holiday souvenirs like music boxes and nutcrackers, which go great with their Holiday Magic rosé blend.

 After sampling a couple of these wineries, head back to Forest Grove to Urban Decanter, where local-focused fare like cheese boards and panini pair perfectly with wine tasting and will fuel the second half of your day.